Honours Programme in Financial Analysis & Portfolio Management

 Duration of the programme: This is a 12 to 18 month programme with intakes in January and June.
 The curriculum consists of eight courses (14 NQF credits each) and an Honours research report (30 NQF credits).
 A total of 142 credits must be obtained.
 Each course is modularised for 4-6 weeks, with classes presented after hours.

-Applications are now open and close on 31 October 2017.
+Applications are now open.
 To apply online click here.